Anxiety Before Your Period: Managing Fluctuating Hormones

 Experiencing increased anxiety before your period?

-Factors contributing to anxiety before your period
+Factors that may contribute to anxiety before your period

 Sometimes, during times of pre-menstruation or menstruation, the body's biochemical processes can trigger nervousness or exacerbate underlying anxiety disorder-related symptoms.

 This can be intensified due to fluctuating hormone levels and subsequent hormone “dips,” which may put people at a higher risk of experiencing nervous thoughts and feelings before their menstrual period begins.
-Other contributing factors to premenstrual nervousness and intensification of anxiety disorders may include:

-1. Stressful situations: High levels of stress can cause worsening symptoms in some.
+Stressful situations: High levels of stress can cause worsening symptoms in some.
 Chronic stress can contribute to long-lasting inflammation, which can make periods more painful and intensify symptomatic experiences.

-2. Changing cortisol levels in the blood: Right before one's period, the stress hormone cortisol can increase in the blood.
-Science suggests that cortisol increase can be directly influenced by stress levels over the duration of time the increase is noticed.
+Changing cortisol levels in the blood: Right before one's period, the stress hormone cortisol can increase in the blood.
+Science suggests that cortisol increase can be directly influenced by stress levels and over the duration of time the increase is noticed.
 High cortisol may be associated with symptoms of nervousness or worsening pre-existing anxiety disorders.

-3. Sex hormone imbalance: Throughout the month, one’s sex hormone levels (such as estrogen, testosterone, and progesterone levels) can fluctuate.
+Sex hormone imbalance: Throughout the month, one’s sex hormone levels (such as estrogen, testosterone, and progesterone levels) can fluctuate.
 Imbalance can occur and has been scientifically suggested to be a catalyst for nervousness or intensifying anxiety disorder symptoms.

 Many people can experience anxiety before their periods.
 Brain chemistry can balance and control certain aspects of mental health for many people, and the same brain chemistry may be responsible for triggering the symptoms people experience before and during their periods.

 Statistical analysis suggests that 90% of people experience hormonal changes before their period starts.
 Symptoms such as mood swings, moodiness, social withdrawal, sudden sadness, tension, and feeling overwhelmed may be common for many during premenstrual phases, but unusually intense symptoms may indicate the presence of a secondary condition (such as premenstrual dysphoric disorder or PMDD).
-Speaking to a clinician and licensed therapist can be an excellent way to start addressing these symptoms.
+Speaking to a clinician or licensed therapist can be an excellent way to start addressing these symptoms.

 Every person may experience menstrual cycles and pre-menstruation symptoms differently.
 Understanding how a cycle can affect your experience can help you have a better overall experience in your personal health management journey, and it may help you feel empowered in your strategies of treatment and support.